EmmanuelC1/TravelApp/README.md

 * [fill in your required user stories here]
 * User login
 * Save user data(favorites)
-* Find user's current location
+* Find user's current location using appropriate privacy settings
 * Home Screen with 4 tab buttons
 * Query DB for images to populate tabs
 * User must be able to select an item and see details (book button)